14-Day Food Itinerary for New Zealand

 Travel time: 1h10mins

 Your final destination today is Queenstown but not without passing through the Central Otago wine region.
 Your first port of call is Cromwell, proving its fruit-producing superiority with a giant fruit sculpture.
-You can stop by a few more wineries here, but we recommend waiting to take a wine tour from Queenstown (more info on Viator and Tripadvisor).
+You can stop by a few more wineries here, but we recommend waiting to take a wine tour from Queenstown (more info on Viator, Tripadvisor and Klook).
 That way, your designated driver can do more sipping and less spitting.

 After passing by the vineyards of the Gibbston Valley, take a quick detour to Arrowtown for its charming historic buildings, sweet shops and ice cream parlours lining the town and Arrow River.

-Find out more about each place to stay in our 10 Best Accommodation in Queenstown for Foodies.
+Find out more about each place to stay in our 10 Best Accommodations in Queenstown for Foodies.

 Day 14 – Queenstown to Queenstown Airport